-As the liver donor and recipients were both HBsAg and anti-HBc negative prior to transplantation, antiviral prophylaxis was not administered immediately post-transplant.
-In addition, the donor was also immunized prior to transplant.
-In terms of risk factors for Hepatitis B infection, our patient did not have any invasive dental procedures or blood transfusions since re-transplantation, and did not engage in any high risk activities.
-Contact tracing of family members and partner demonstrated non-reactive HBsAg and anti-HBc in all.
+As the liver donor and recipient were both HBsAg- and anti-HBc negative prior to transplantation, antiviral prophylaxis was not administered immediately post transplant.
+In addition, the donor had been immunized prior to transplant.
+In terms of risk factors for HBV infection, the patient had not had any invasive dental procedures or blood transfusions since re-transplantation, and did not engage in any high-risk activities.
+Contact tracing of family members and partner demonstrated non-reactive HBsAg and anti-HBc results.

-To investigate the potential for a mutation in the pre-core/core region, amplicon-based next-generation sequencing targeting the core/pre-core region (nucleotides 1672 - 1946; coreF:TAAGAGGACTCTTGGAC; coreR:AAGAAGTCAGAAGGCAA) was performed with the MiSeq Reagent Kit v2 Nano (Illumina).
-No mutations in the pre-core/core region were identified.
+Amplicon-based next-generation sequencing targeting the core/pre-core region (nucleotides 1672 - 1946; coreF:TAAGAGGACTCTTGGAC; coreR:AAGAAGTCAGAAGGCAA) was performed using a MiSeq Reagent Kit v2 Nano (Illumina Inc., San Diego, CA, USA) to investigate the potential of a mutation in the pre-core/core region; however, no mutation was identified.

-Discussion:
+Discussion

-Acute HBV infection usually presents with positive HBsAg and positive anti-HBc IgM antibodies (7).
-As HBV infection resolves, HBsAg becomes undetectable, but anti-HBc IgG persists.
+Acute HBV infection usually presents with positive HBsAg and positive anti-HBc IgM antibodies.^[7] As HBV infection resolves, HBsAg becomes undetectable, but anti-HBc IgG persists.
 However, if HBsAg persists for longer than 6 months, spontaneous clearance is less likely.
-Chronic HBV infection is characterized by persistence of HBsAg and anti-HBc IgG antibodies (7).
-We have presented an interesting case of HBV infection 10 months after liver transplantation with unusual serology of positive HBsAg but persistently negative anti-HBe IgM and IgG antibodies.
-Although isolated HBsAg positivity can be found in the initial incubation period after infection, this is the first reported presentation of persistently isolated HBsAg positivity despite a significantly detectable HBV viral level of over 11,000 [IU]/mL in an immunized patient who received a liver transplant from an anti-HBc negative patient.
-This could be due to agent or host factors, including infection with a HBV mutant, immune tolerance or lack of response by the host immune system.
+Chronic HBV infection is characterized by a persistence of HBsAg and anti-HBc IgG antibodies.[7]
+Our patient was an interesting case of HBV infection 10 months after liver transplantation with unusual serology results of a positive HBsAg finding but persistently negative anti-HBc IgM and IgG antibody results.
+Although isolated HBsAg positivity can be found in the initial incubation period after infection, to the best of our knowledge, this is the first reported presentation of persistently isolated HBsAg-positivity despite a significantly detectable HBV viral level of over 11,000 [IU]/mL in an immunized patient who received a liver transplant from an anti-HBc negative patient.
+This could be due to agent or host factors, including infection with an HBV mutant, immune tolerance, or a lack of response by the host immune system.

-The HBV C-gene (C-ORF) contains two main regions - the core region (183 amino acids) which encodes the viral nucleocapsid; and the pre-core gene (29 amino acids) which encodes the HBe-antigen in combination with the core gene (8).
-Fiordalisi et al. sequenced the HBV pre-C/C regions and found familial heterogeneity in the samples, with single base deletions causing generation of stop codons, thereby leading to synthesis of truncated proteins (9).
-These truncated proteins are not recognized by the immune system, therefore, lack of antibody formation.
-Kreutz et al. found that core-deletion mutants were often observed in those with chronic HBV infection (related to low level of viremia) (10).
-Another related mutation is in the X-ORF (X-region) of HBx (protein X), which is known to transactivate transcriptional regulatory elements, which include enhancer and core protein elements (11).
-Patients with X-ORF mutation may suppress the replication and expression of HBV DNA, therefore leading to suppression of anti-HBc synthesis (11).
-They may also demonstrate low or negative HBsAg, and negative anti-HBc despite low HBV DNA replication.
-Despite this established phenomenon, sequencing of our patient's samples did not demonstrate a mutation in the core or pre-core region of the HBV genome.
+The HBV C-gene (C-ORF) has 2 main regions: the core region (183 amino acids), which encodes the viral nucleocapsid, and the pre-core gene (29 amino acids), which encodes the HBe-antigen in combination with the core gene.^[8] Fiordalisi et al.^[9] sequenced the HBV pre-C/C regions and found familial heterogeneity in the samples, with single base deletions causing generation of stop codons, thereby leading to synthesis of truncated proteins.^[9] These truncated proteins are not recognized by the immune system; and therefore, there is a lack of antibody formation.
+Kreutz et al.^[10] found that core-deletion mutants were often observed in those with chronic HBV infection (related to low level of viremia).
+Another related mutation is in the X-ORF (X-region) of HBx (protein X), which is known to transactivate transcriptional regulatory elements, which include enhancer and core protein elements.^[11] Patients with an X-ORF mutation may suppress the replication and expression of HBV DNA, leading to suppression of anti-HBc synthesis.^[11] They may also demonstrate low or negative HBsAg, and negative anti-HBc, despite low HBV DNA replication.
+Despite this established phenomenon, sequencing of our patient's samples did not reveal a mutation in the core or pre-core region of the HBV genome.